-We now examine how antenna coupling to photon-sensitive nanowires can be extended to large detection areas and compare its detection sensitivity with a conventional nanowire meander of identical geometric footprint.
-As shown above, coupling a photon-sensitive nanowire to a resonant antenna increases its effective photon-detection area; however, scaling this configuration to large geometric footprints requires integrating multiple antenna-coupled nanowire units in series.
-Figure \ref{fig:Fig4}b presents such an architecture, showing a periodic antenna-coupled nanowire meander spanning 50 × 50 µ\si{m^2} area, where each photon-sensitive nanowire segment is coupled to a plus-oriented bowtie antenna, and adjacent antenna-coupled nanowires are interconnected by wide, non-photon-sensitive tapers.
-The inset shows a zoomed-in view of the array, highlighting two adjacent antenna-coupled nanowire segments separated by the antenna array pitch ($d$).
-Although the schematic shows plus-oriented bowtie antennas, cross-oriented antennas can also be used in this configuration.
+We next examine the scaling of an antenna-coupled nanowire to a large detection area and compare its detection sensitivity with that of a conventional nanowire meander of identical geometric footprint.
+Although antenna coupling increases the effective photon-detection area of a short nanowire, scaling this configuration to large geometric footprints requires integrating multiple antenna-coupled units in series.
+Figure \ref{fig:Fig4}b shows such an architecture: a periodic antenna-coupled nanowire meander spanning 50 × 50 µ\si{m^2}, where each photon-sensitive nanowire segment is coupled to a plus-oriented bowtie antenna, and adjacent segments are connected by wide non-photon-sensitive tapers.
+The inset shows two neighboring antenna-coupled nanowires separated by the antenna-array pitch ($d$).

-In the periodic antenna-coupled nanowire configuration, the array pitch sets the spacing between neighboring photon-sensitive nanowire segments.
-While closely spaced antennas can strongly enhance the photon-absorption efficiency of the meander through collective near-field interactions, such a design is not optimal for scaling, as increasing antenna density increases the total length of the antenna-coupled photon-sensitive nanowires in the meander, making the device more susceptible to background-induced DCR and line-edge roughness.
-In contrast, increasing the array pitch reduces antenna density and improves scalability, but eventually degrades photon-absorption efficiency as the antennas transition from a collective regime to effectively isolated scatterers.
-Therefore, an optimal array pitch should be evaluated at each antenna resonant wavelength to balance photon-absorption efficiency with antenna array sparsity.
+In this periodic antenna-coupled nanowire configuration, the array pitch sets the spacing between neighboring photon-sensitive nanowires.
+Closely spaced antennas enhance absorption through collective near-field interactions, but high antenna density increases the total photon-sensitive nanowire length, making the device more susceptible to background-induced DCR and line-edge roughness.
+Conversely, increasing the pitch reduces antenna density and improves scalability but eventually lowers absorption as antennas behave as isolated scatterers.
+Therefore, an optimal pitch should be evaluated at each antenna resonant wavelength to balance photon-absorption efficiency with antenna array sparsity.